ninest/NSR/src/content/articles/basic-military-training.md

 ## BMT tips
 ### Admin time

 - Go for a shower either first, or last so you won't have to wait in line: If the line's already long, it *might* just be better to wait until your entire section is done.
-Until then, brush your teeth, defecate, fold your smart 4, and kiwi your boots.
+Until then, do other admin stuff: brush your teeth, defecate, fold your smart 4, and kiwi your boots.
 - Take short showers and don't wear clothes in the cubicle: No more than 5 minutes unless you want your section mates to hate you.
 - Don't shit in the shower
 - Always keep at least one uniform in smart 4, this way you won't be too late if they call you down in smart 4